 Tom Hulsebosch is not a CIO, but he often plays the part -- and a host of other business roles -- at West Monroe Partners LLC, a consulting firm based in Chicago, Ill.
-As managing director of the firm's energy and utilities practice, Hulsebosch is an expert in smart grid systems, which translates to being an expert in
+As managing director of the firm's energy and utilities practice, Hulsebosch is an expert in smart grid systems, which translates to being an expert in business transformation.

 The digitally enabled smart grids being adopted by utilities are designed to improve the cost, efficiency, reliability and sustainability of electricity services.
 Enormously complex, smart grid systems require the convergence of utility operations, IT, telecommunications, ERP, data management, device management, business intelligence -- you name it -- and as such represent a radical reengineering of the electrical services industry.

 "This is a program that can take you up to 10 years to execute.
 The way we go about trying to break this rather complex problem down is to divide it into workstreams," said Hulsebosch, a SearchCIO-Midmarket.com 2012 IT Leadership Awards finalist in the "IT Leader of the Year" and "Green IT" categories.
 "The 'gotcha' is that there are a lot of interdependencies between work streams."

 To help West Monroe Partners' clients with the complexity, Hulsebosch and his team have devised a strategy for managing large business transformation projects that will -- or at least should -- resonate with CIOs in any industry in which technology is redefining traditional business models.